Charles Rangel: 2011–2017: Final years in Congress

 In April 2013, Rangel filed a lawsuit in the United States District Court for the District of Columbia against several members and staff of the House Ethics Committee, saying that they had engaged in "numerous, flagrant, knowing and intentional violations" in their investigation against him.
 The suit sought to overturn the measure of censure that had been taken against him.
 In December 2013, Judge John D. Bates dismissed the suit, saying that there were "insurmountable separation-of-powers barriers" against the courts becoming involved in House of Representatives internal actions.
 Rangel appealed the dismissal, but the judge's action was upheld by the United States Court of Appeals for the District of Columbia Circuit in May 2015, saying the matter fell outside the jurisdiction of the courts.
-In October 2015, the United States Supreme Court declined to consider the case ending Rangel's legal bid.
+In October 2015, the United States Supreme Court declined to consider the case, ending Rangel's legal bid.

-Rangel ran again in 2014, facing Espaillat once more in the Democratic primary as well as Reverend Michael Walrond from the First Corinthian Baptist Church.
+Rangel ran again in 2014, facing Espaillat once more in the Democratic primary as well as Michael Walrond, minister of the First Corinthian Baptist Church.
 Rangel said that if he was re-elected, it would be his final term in the House.
 He lost some of his traditional endorsements, but retained others and campaigned hard even while turning 84 years of age.
 In the June 24 primary the voting was again close but Rangel prevailed over Espaillat.
 Rangel faced no Republican opposition in the November general election and won easily against a minor party candidate, saying as he voted on November 4, "Today was a historic day and a very emotional day [as] I cast my final vote as a candidate on the ballot..."

 After being strongly opposed to Benjamin Netanyahu's March 3, 2015, speech to Congress (in which, at the invitation of House Republicans, the Israeli Prime Minister spoke in opposition to the Obama administration's efforts to secure a comprehensive agreement on Iran's nuclear program) and saying he would be one of those Democrats not attending, Rangel changed his mind and did attend, attributing his reversal to the advice of friends and constituents and saying, "Enough damage has already been done...
 I don't want my absence to add to what is already a shattered type of relationship."

-Due to a large personal loan he made and his continuing struggles with fundraising, Rangel's 2014 re-election campaign debt stood at $140,000 as of June 2015.
+Due to a large personal loan he made to his campaign committee and his continuing struggles with fundraising, Rangel's 2014 re-election campaign debt stood at $140,000 as of June 2015.
 He engaged in various fundraising efforts during 2015 in an effort to reduce this debt, which brought about some criticism from The Center for Public Integrity that these efforts were not fully transparent.
 He had planned to raise money towards paying off that debt at his 85th birthday celebration to be held at the Plaza Hotel that month.
 Guests included Lady Gaga, Tony Bennett, and Hillary Clinton, however Clinton took over Rangel's party as a "Hillary for America" event to raise money for her 2016 presidential campaign.